Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Subcarrier Grouping

 \ifCLASSOPTIONonecolumn

 \else

 \fi

-Fig. \ref{fig:bicmb_ofdm_sgf} presents the structure of BICMB-OFDM with subcarrier grouping in the frequency domain for one bit stream transmission.
-Note that Fig. \ref{fig:bicmb_ofdm_sgf} also presents the structure of BICMB-OFDM in the frequency domain when $L=M$.
-Therefore, the diversity analysis for $L=M$ in Section \ref{sec:diversity} can be applied to BICMB-OFDM with subcarrier grouping.
-As a result, the full diversity condition $R_cSL \leq 1$ holds for BICMB-OFDM with subcarrier grouping.
+Fig. \ref{fig:bicmb_ofdm_sgf} presents the structure of BICMB-OFDM with subcarrier grouping in the frequency domain for one bit stream transmission of the $g$th subcarrier group with $g \in\{1, \ldots, G \}$, and $m_{g,l}=(l-1)G+g$ for $l=1,\ldots,L$ in the figure denotes the corresponding subcarrier index for the $l$th subcarrier of the $g$th group.
+Note that Fig. \ref{fig:bicmb_ofdm_sgf} can also present the structure of BICMB-OFDM in the frequency domain when $L=M$.
+Therefore, the diversity analysis for $L=M$ in Section \ref{sec:diversity} can also be applied to BICMB-OFDM with subcarrier grouping.
+As a result, the full diversity condition $R_cSL \leq 1$ holds for BICMB-OFDM with subcarrier grouping as well.
 In this paper, the number of employed subchannels by SVD for each subcarrier is assumed to be the same, which is $S$.
 However, they could be different in practice.
-In that case, the full diversity condition is $R_c\sum_{l=1}^{L}S_{u,l} \leq 1$ for $u=1,\ldots,M/L$, where $S_{u,l}$ denotes the number of employed subchannels by SVD for the $l$th subcarrier of the $u$th group.
+In that case, the full diversity condition is $R_c\sum_{l=1}^{L}S_{g,l} \leq 1$ where $S_{g,l}$ denotes the number of employed subchannels by SVD for the $l$th subcarrier of the $g$th group.

-Note that (\ref{eq:correlation}) is derived under the assumption that all channel taps have the same power.
-When they have different power, there are no uncorrelated subcarriers in general.
+Note that when the channel taps have different powers, there are no uncorrelated subcarriers in general \cite{Li_DA_BICMB_OFDM, Li_DA_BICMB_OFDM_arXiv}.
 However, some of them could have weak correlation.
-Therefore, the subcarrier grouping can still be applied to combat the diversity degradation, although it now can no longer fully recover the maximum achievable diversity because of subcarrier correlation.
+Therefore, the subcarrier grouping technique can still be applied to combat the performance degradation, although it now can no longer fully recover the performance because of subcarrier correlation.